Graphic Facilitators Supporting Indigenous Cultural Safety

 - If you are an Indigenous visual practitioner, what do we* want non-Indigenous people to know/think/feel? (this caucus was led by and for Indigenous practitioners)

-First, a little bit about us and how this article came to be – and then the sharing from the workshop continues below.
+First, a little bit about me and how this article came to be – and then the sharing from the workshop continues below.

-Locating Us and the Collaboration of the Talking Circles
+Locating Myself and the Collaboration of the Talking Circles

 1. Personal Inner Work